Why Grow Winter Flowers in India?

 Scientific name: Tropaeolum majus

-Uses: Used in culinary dishes and for ornamental purposes.
+Uses: Used in culinary dishes, for ornamental purposes and organic pest control..

 13. Stock